aodhanpmoran/static-site/README.md

-# Static landing page and blog
+# Make a static site with html, css, js, and node

 ##
-1. Make a simple landing page
+1. Make a simple landing lpage
 2. Make a template for a blog post
-3. Make a Markdown → HTML converter
+3. Make a Markdown to HTML converter
 4. Simple integration for Substack
-5. Add a contact form# static-site
+5. Add a contact form